Giovanni stopped. He wanted to remember everything.

 “That’s a-nother— question.”

-“What rules?” she said, glaring at him, then blurted out all at once, “They’re— messing around all— over the apart—ment.
-Even—right there on— my— futon.
-I oo-walk in on— them all— the— time.
+She looked away from him, pausing, and then blurted out all at once, “They’re— messing around all— over the apart—ment.
+Even— right there on— my— futon.
+I oo-walk in on— them all the— time.
 They oo-want me to— join them.”
-She raised her chin with bravado and reached for her dissertation notes.
-“I should— get— back to— oo-work.”
+She shook her head and reached for her dissertation notes.
+“I should— get— back to oo-work.”

-Sarah looked out the window.
+Sarah chuckled, but it didn’t reach her eyes.
 “Are you— thinking of— rescuing— me or some—thing?”

 “Are you— John or— Gio—vanni?”

 “No, it’s— not,” she said, laughing.
-She read his license.
 “Giovanni Raphael Capello, Junior.”
-She said it perfectly, slow and deliberate and without a stutter, as the ghost of a smile lingered on her lips.
-American girls like Italian names, it seems.
+She spoke his name, slow and deliberate and without a stutter, as the ghost of a smile lingered on her lips.

+He cleared his throat when he caught himself fixated on her lips.
 “You can call me John or Vanni, whatever’s easier.
-And Sarah . . .?”
+And what’s your name?
+Sarah what?”

 “It’s a pleasure to meet you, Sarah MacGregor, the semi-homeless, soon-to-be history professor.”